-In addition to the Veterinary Nurse, Practice Manager and Animal Nursing Assistant, a Veterinary Receptionist is part of the essential practice staff team.
+In addition to the Veterinary Nurse or Practice Manager a Veterinary Receptionist is part of the essential practice staff team.

 A Veterinary Receptionist is often the first person a new or existing client talks to on the telephone or sees when they visit their veterinary practice.
 Sometimes they need information or reassurance that their pet will receive the best care and attention.

 The Veterinary Receptionist is therefore instrumental in creating the first impression in relation to the Veterinary Practice.